-Provide the total number of students served through Perkins dollars in fiscal year 2020.
-Estimated or duplicated counts are acceptable.
+Provide the total number of students served through Perkins dollars in fiscal year 2022.
+Estimated or duplicated counts are acceptable; however, please note which method is being used.
 The total number of students could derive from the following sources:

 - Students receiving support services such as:

 - Tutoring

 - Mentoring

 - Transportation

 - Books/supplies assistance

 - Disability Services

 - Students impacted by:

 - The purchase of equipment or instructional materials

 - Faculty or staff receiving professional development related to instruction

 - Contact time with supplemental instruction or aides

 - Other additional data collected to track students served through Perkins funding collected by the college.